 In March 2020, everyone's yearly marketing plans went out the window and it seemed safer to operate on a month-by-month basis with tentative long-term plans.
 Data from 2019 became irrelevant and educated guesses had to be made about what to do next.
 There simply wasn't enough data upon which to base decisions and make predictions.

-But as we look ahead to 2022, as things somewhat stabilize, data is becoming more reliable and we're starting to think on a grander scale again — and developing a data-driven marketing budget is the first step to becoming bigger and better in the new year.
+But over the past year or two, data has become more reliable and we're able to think on a grander scale again — and developing a data-driven marketing budget is the first step to becoming bigger and better next year.

 How much should your marketing budget be?

 The size of your marketing budget depends on how much you want to grow your business in the coming year and how competitive your industry is.

 If you're trying to grow your business significantly, you'll need to invest more in marketing than you normally would.
-Likewise, if you're trying to make up for lost business or compete in a difficult market, you might need to increase your budget as well — which explains why the national average was 12.6% in June 2020 and 11.7% in February 2021, as businesses tried to offset the effects of the pandemic.
+Likewise, if you're trying to compete in a difficult market, you'll might also need to invest more than the standard 9-11% to see results.

-How do you harness data to build a budget?
+Where do you get the data to build a budget?

 A CRM will help you to better understand your buyer's journey, which campaigns your audience is engaging with, and which marketing efforts are driving the most sales.
 Once you have this data, you can make better judgement calls about what channels and tactics to focus on and how to allocate your budget.